 |

-state where either of you live, you can apply for the license anywhere in the state.
+in the state where either of you live, you can apply for the license anywhere in the state.
 Contact

 the Registrar of Vital Statistics for details.
 In small towns, this is often the same as the

 town clerk.
-If neither of you live in the state where the ceremony will
+If neither of you live in the state, you must apply at the Registrar in the town

-either case, be sure to call first to ask all of your questions, and find out what you need to
+where the wedding will take place.
+In either case, be sure to call first to ask all of your

-bring with you, before you take time off from work to take care of this.
+questions, and find out what you need to bring with you, before you take time off from work

 Typical requirements include multiple